MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/feeds.md

 ## Public feeds

 Public feeds allow you to share your packages publicly with anyone on the internet.
-Users do not need to be members of your organization, nor do they need an Azure DevOps account to access the packages.
+Users do not need to be members of your organization, nor do they need to log in to the Azure DevOps portal to access the packages.

 Public feeds are **project-scoped** and inherit the visibility settings of the hosting project.
 Here are some important points to note about public feeds: